criticalmanufacturing/cli/docs/src/scaffolding/index.md

 cd repo
 ```

-For a classic project example, check the [traditional](./single.md) structure documentation.
+For a classic project example, check the [traditional](./Traditional) structure documentation.

-For more advanced structures, you'll probably be using [Features](./features.md).
+For more advanced structures, you'll probably be using [Features](./Feature Package).

+## Pipelines
+By default, our scaffolding doesn't provide any built-in CI/CD pipelines, giving you the flexibility to choose any tool/platform that suits your needs.

+However, we can share as a reference our internal process:

+### Pull Requests (PRs)
+For each changed package, we run the command `cmf build --test`, which compiles the package and runs unit tests if available, comparing with the target branch.
+> We consider a package as "changed" when any file is modified inside a folder with a *cmfpackage.json* file.

+An alternative is to run `cmf build --test` for all packages.

-## Continuous Integration and Delivery
+### Continuous Integration (CI)
-The scaffolding templates provide a few pipelines designed for [Azure DevOps](https://dev.azure.com/).
-They work both in [Azure DevOps Server](https://azure.microsoft.com/en-us/services/devops/server/) and [Azure DevOps Services](https://dev.azure.com/).

-> **IMPORTANT**: Only the pipelines for Pull Request and for Package generation (CI-Changes and CI-Package) are designed to run outside of Critical Manufacturing infrastructure.
-We currently do not support running the Continuous Delivery part of the pipelines in a client infrastructure.

-The YAML files are available in the Builds folder at the repository root.
-Next to them are some JSON files which contain the metadata for the pipelines in Azure DevOps format, which can be used by directly invoking the Azure DevOps API.
-These files are in git ignore and they should **not** be committed, as they can contain secrets in plain text, such as Nuget credentials.

-> _For CMFers_: you can use an internal tool to import the pipeline metadata, as well as the branch policies.
-Check "How To Import Builds" in the COMMON wiki at Docs/Pipelines.

-The **CD-Containers** pipeline requires a secret to be created into the Azure DevOps library.
-Check more details in the [pipeline import document](./pipeline_import.md#secrets).

-## Manual Pipeline import
-For non-CMFs, it's simple to import the pipelines.
-Check out [this document](./pipeline_import.md).

-## External Users
-There is more available information for non-CMFers at [External Users](./external.md).
+After merging code into the main branch, we perform the following steps:

+1. Run `cmf build --test` to ensure successful building of all packages and passing of unit tests.
+2. Run `cmf pack` to generate a package that can be installed via DevOps Center or Critical Manufacturing Setup.

+### Continuous Deployment (CD)
+#### Traditional (Windows VMs)
+1. Follow the instructions in the [documentation](https://help.criticalmanufacturing.com/9.1/InstallationGuide/Installation)
+2. In the Package Sources step, add the path where your packages are located.

+#### Containers
+1. Follow the instructions in the [documentation](https://portal.criticalmanufacturing.com/Info/CustomerPortal.Support/devops_center%3Eguide%3Eupgrade_mes_customer_environment)
+2. Copy the generated packages to the folder defined in volume **Boot Packages**.
+3. In the Configuration > General Data step, set the Package to Install as `RootPackageId@PackageVersion`